TheLartians/modern-wasm-starter/README.md

 ### Run prettier

-The following command will run prettier on the TypeScript source code.
+The following command will run prettier on the TypeScript and clang-format on the C++ source code.

 ```
 npm run fix:style